BjarkeHautop/bayesSSM/README.md

 )
 ```

-Note, that `init_fn` must take an argument `particles` and return a
-vector of initial values for the latent state variables. `transition_fn`
-must take arguments `particles`, and `log_likelihood_fn` must take
-arguments `y` and `particles`.
-Any parameters for the SSM can be given
-as additional arguments to the functions.
-Any parameter must have a
-corresponding log-prior function in `log_priors`.

 Now we can run the PMMH algorithm using the `pmmh` function.
 We run 2
 chains for 200 MCMC samples with a burn-in of 10.
 We also modify the
 tuning to only use 100 pilot samples and a burn-in of 10.
 In practice